dkiitr/react-food-order-app/README.md

 ## Features

 - fetching meal data from the backend server
-- Input validation for checkout data and sending to backend
+- Input validation for checkout data and sending that data to backend

 ## Technologies Used